JRSijsling/gluing/README.md

 Citing this code
 --

 These methods, as well as the upcoming geometric part of this package, are based on the Ph.D. thesis of Jeroen Hanselman at the Universität Ulm, which is work in progress.
-Please cite this work if this code has been helpful in your research.
+Please cite this work, and the work in the dependencies, if this code has been helpful in your research.